Leelsmuth/webdb-i-challenge/queries.md

 ## Find the phone number for the supplier with the id 11
 SELECT Phone FROM Suppliers where SupplierID = 11

-## List first 10 orders ever places, descending by the order date
+## List first 10 orders ever placed, descending by the order date
 SELECT * FROM Orders order by OrderDate desc limit 10

 ## Find all customers that live in London, Madrid, or Brazil